 - Receives time cards, computes wages, generates and distributes payroll checks

 - County Clerk Services

-- Takes minutes of the BOS meetings and maintains records of BOS proceedings
+- Takes minutes of the Board of Supervisors meetings and maintains records of Board of Supervisors proceedings

 - Processes permits on behalf of the State of Iowa for beer, liquor and cigarette sales by businesses in the unincorporated areas of the county

 - Administers all local, state and federal elections in Linn County